-Winter is here and it’s time to make sure we are ready for winter emergencies.
+Cold weather is coming and now is the time to make sure we are ready for winter emergencies.
 It’s not necessary to become a full survivalist or preparedness fanatic, but it is important to be prepared.
-Most of us have enough food in our cabinets that we could survive a few days of weather emergencies, but there are many people who just don’t think they will have to worry about it.
+Most of us have enough food in our cabinets that we could survive a few days of weather emergencies, but there are many people who just don’t think they will have to worry about being ready.
 Here are a few very basic things we all need to do now to make sure we are prepared for what Mother Nature can throw our way.

 Are you READY for Winter Emergencies?

 How much toilet paper does your family unit need?
 A few years ago, we did a 30-day test to find out how much we use in a 30 day period.
 We discovered that we need to keep approximately 35 rolls for our family unit.
 Smaller families would need less.
 This is one thing you don’t want to run out of.